“Dude we only have a few days to promote this… kind of last-minute…”

 Do you remember those times of procrastination as a kid?
 Your mother telling you to clean your room and you get annoyed by the incessant nagging while preoccupied with video games.

 How about those high school projects?
-From those specific high school teachers of history or science; due in two weeks in advance and you procrastinated until four days before the due date.
-All because you wanted to stay up late and didn’t want to stop playing video games.
+From those specific high school teachers of history or science, due in two weeks and you procrastinated until four days before the due date, all because you wanted to stay up late and didn’t want to stop playing video games.

 What about the college years?
-You know those times where the Holy Trinity consists of: Ruling the Beer Pong table, Frat/Soror and/or College Org. sponsored parties and playing video games with your dorm/apartment mates were a higher priority.
-As opposed to working on your Undergraduate research paper (which was due in three months).
+You know, those times where the Holy Trinity consists of Ruling the Beer Pong table, Frat/Soror and/or College Org. sponsored parties and playing video games with your dorm/apartment mates.

-To be cranked out in a 48 hour cram session, printing graphs, developing analysis reports and writing out every single reference before a special academic assistant potentially snitching on you and disposed your college career in a recycling bin.
+These things were a higher priority compared to working on your Undergraduate research paper (which was due in three months), all to be cranked out in a 48 hour cram session, printing graphs, developing analysis reports and writing out every single reference before a special academic assistant potentially snitching on you and disposing of your college career in a recycling bin.